sudo-kraken/.github/README.md

 ## Overview

 This repository contains Pulumi constructs and helper code that codify GitHub organisation and repository settings.
-Stacks are managed with the Pulumi CLI and are designed to be safe by default to avoid destructive operations on repositories.
+Stacks are managed with the Pulumi CLI and repositories will be permanently deleted when removed from configuration.

 This repository also contains reusable README templates and generator code under `src/git_automation/templates`.
 Use the included templates to render repository README files.
 See `Pulumi.stack.yaml.example` for an example stack configuration showing repository options.